playgrdstar/pdf_downloads/README.md

-# HTML Scraping
+# PDF Downloads

-Just a super simple script to start scraping webpages.
+Just a super simple script to automate the downloading of PDFs from a webpage.